ADGEfficiency/ml-resources/readme.md

-This repository is in early development - a refactor of my machine learning resources.
+A refactor of my personal machine learning resources.
 If you like this check out [rl-resources](https://github.com/ADGEfficiency/rl-resources) and [programming resources](https://github.com/ADGEfficiency/programming-resources).

 ## If you are starting out with machine learning